 - Bone marrow

 What are the potential complications with brucellosis in pregnancy?

-Brucellosis infections during pregnancy are rare, but clinical studies and reports have noted an increased risk of spontaneous abortion associated with the bacterial infection.
-Other possible complications may include premature rupture of membranes, premature delivery, intra-uterine growth retardation and endometritis.
+Brucellosis infections during pregnancy are rare, but clinical studies and reports have noted an increased risk of spontaneous abortion, and fetal and maternal/neonatal death.
+Cases with unexplained spontaneous abortion should be investigated for brucellosis.
+Other possible complications may include premature rupture of membranes, premature delivery, low birthweight and intra-uterine growth retardation, and endometritis.